Nick Candy: Treasurer of Reform UK

 In December 2024, having left the Conservative Party, he was appointed treasurer of Reform UK by leader Nigel Farage.

 Shortly after taking on the role, he arranged a meeting between Farage and billionaire Elon Musk at Mar-a-Lago, with the goal of securing a donation to the party from Musk.

+Candy had links with Jeffrey Epstein.
+Nigel Farage said he had "no concerns" about Candy's appearance in the Epstein files.

 Personal life

-On 29 September 2012, Candy married the Australian-British actress-musician-TV presenter Holly Valance in Beverly Hills, California, US.
+On 29 September 2012, Candy married the Australian–British actress and musician Holly Valance in Beverly Hills, California, US.
 In November 2013 in London, they had their first child, a daughter, Luka Violet Toni.
 Their second daughter, Nova Skye Coco, was born in September 2017.
 In June 2025, it was reported that Candy and Valance had separated after 13 years of marriage.

 On 8 April 2022, Candy and Valance were pictured with former US President Donald Trump and British politician Nigel Farage at Trump's Mar-a-Lago resort, with a tweet by Farage indicating that the group had dinner together.
 A report in The Times on 28 May 2022 indicated that Candy is also friends with comedians Jimmy Carr and David Walliams.

+In 2026, Candy sold his property, Providence House, in Chelsea, London for a reported £265 million, believed to be the most expensive on record in London.